 Begin researching scholarship sources by visiting your guidance counselor, local library, browsing the internet and sending letters to civic organizations.
 It may take several weeks to get a response from scholarship sponsors so be sure to start this process no later than the summer before your senior year.

-If we receive your FAFSA results by our March 15 priority date, you should receive a financial aid award letter in March notifying you of your eligibility for financial aid.
+If we receive your FAFSA results by our January 15 first-priority receipt date, you should receive a financial aid award letter in early February notifying you of your eligibility for financial aid.
+The letter will also include any merit-based awards for which you are eligible (and of which you may have been notified previously), and any awards for which you are eligible that blend merit and need.

 More information about financial aid and scholarships is available on the Office of Student Financial Aid and Scholarships website.